Handicap (golf): World Handicap System overview

 A WHS handicap is calculated with a specific arithmetic formula that approximates how many strokes above or below par a player might be able to play, based on the eight best scores of their last twenty rounds.
 The calculation has several variables, including: the player's scores from their most recent rounds, the course rating, and the slope rating.

 A score differential is calculated from each of the scores after any net double bogey adjustments (an adjustment which allows for a maximum number of strokes per hole based on the player's course handicap) have been applied, using the following formula:

 Only 18-hole differentials are used for the calculation of a handicap index.
 As such, 9-hole differentials need to be combined before being used, subject to remaining one of the 20 most recent differentials.
 The system also allows for situations where less than 18 (or 9) hole have been played, subject to a minimum of 14 (or 7) holes having been completed, by "scaling up" with net pars for any missing holes.

 The score differentials are rounded to one decimal place, and the best 8 from the last 20 submitted scores are then averaged and rounded to one decimal place to produce the handicap index.
 Initial handicaps are calculated from a minimum of five scores using adjustments that limit each hole score to a maximum of $(\mbox{par} + \mbox{5})$.
 If there are at least 5 but fewer than 20 qualifying scores available, the handicap index is calculated using a set number or differentials according to how many scores are available, with an additional adjustment made to that average in some circumstances.

 The basic formula for calculating the handicap index is as follows (where $n$ is the number of differentials to use), with the result rounded to one decimal place:

 The handicap index is not used directly for playing purposes, but used to calculate a course handicap according to the slope rating of the set of tees being used with an adjustment based on the difference between the course rating and par.
 The result is rounded to the nearest whole number.
 For competitions, the unrounded course handicap is converted to a playing handicap by applying a handicap allowance, dependent on the format of play.

-The WHS contains measures reduce a handicap index more quickly in the case of exceptional scoring, and also to prevent a handicap index from rising too quickly.
+The WHS contains measures to reduce a handicap index more quickly in the case of exceptional scoring, and also to prevent a handicap index from rising too quickly.
 This is done by means of "soft" and "hard" caps based on the lowest index during the previous 365 days; the soft cap reduces increases above 3.0 to 50%, and the hard cap limits increases to 5.0.
 Updates to a golfer's handicap index are issued daily.